 8. Change your passwords

-Many accounts are managed online, from online banking to your Amazon shopping cart.
-If your wallet has been compromised, it’s time to update all your passwords to ensure no more personal information is at risk.
+If your wallet has been compromised, it’s time to update all your passwords to ensure no one can use the personal information in your wallet to hack your accounts.
 Create unique, strong passwords with a combination of numbers and letters and no phrases related to your life.
 Each account should have a separate password.

 Consider using a password manager to help keep your passwords straight or use an autofill option when possible.
 If the website or app offers two-factor authentication (2FA), enable it for an added layer of password protection.